AbhiSingam/Markov-Decision-Processes/report_part2.md

 - He more often shoots from C when MM is at 25.

 - He more often chooses to STAY at N where he'd originally move DOWN

+- He plays for short term, rather than the long term goals

+	- For example, when he's at south, has full MATS and MM is D and high health, he chooses to GATHER instead of UP to avoid the 0.1 chance the MM becomes R and attacks him before he can leave C.

+	---